OpenBAS-Platform/docs/docs/usage/getting-started.md

 - Prevention displays your ability to prevent the scenario's technical events to be completed
 - Detection displays your ability to detect the scenario's technical events
 - HUman response displays how well players and teams react as expected facing the scenario's events.

+!!! tip "Additional Resources"

+    You can access additional Filigran resources and services through XTM Hub by clicking the 9-dot grid icon in the top navigation bar.
+This provides access to training materials, community resources, and other Filigran ecosystem services.